AdobeDocs/experience-manager-cloud-service.en/help/assets/edit-images-assets-view.md

 ### Next Steps {#next-steps}

-* Provide product feedback using the [!UICONTROL Feedback] option available on the Assets view user interface
+* Provide product feedback using the [!UICONTROL Feedback] option available on the Assets view user interface.

 * Provide documentation feedback using [!UICONTROL Edit this page] ![edit the page](assets/do-not-localize/edit-page.png) or [!UICONTROL Log an issue] ![create a GitHub issue](assets/do-not-localize/github-issue.png) available on the right sidebar